 (1) A financial institution must not be open for retail business on Bank Holiday.Maximum penalty: 100 penalty units.(2) The retail business of a financial institution is business of the financial institution that is conducted with customers in person at the financial institution or a branch of the financial institution.(3) This section does not prevent a financial institution (or one or more of its branches) from opening on Bank Holiday if:(a) the financial institution (or the branch) is staffed only by persons who have freely elected to work on that day, or(b) an industrial instrument provides for employees employed in the retail business of the financial institution to receive a substituted day off in lieu of Bank Holiday for working on Bank Holiday, or(c) the financial institution has no more than 5 employees.(4), (5) (Repealed)

 14E Restrictions on granting approval for banks to open

 (1) Approval cannot be granted under this Part for a bank to open on Good Friday, on Easter Sunday, before 1 pm on Anzac Day or on Christmas Day.(2) An approval for a bank to open on a Saturday or Sunday does not constitute approval for the bank to open on a day that is a bank close day for a reason other than being a Saturday or Sunday.

 14F Staffing on bank close days

-(1) Any approval granted by the Director-General under this Part is subject to the condition that, on a bank close day, the bank authorised to open in accordance with the approval is staffed only by persons who have freely elected to work on that day.(2) (Repealed)(3) This section has effect despite any other law.(4) The condition imposed by this section cannot be varied by the Director-General under this Part.
+(1) Any approval granted by the Secretary under this Part is subject to the condition that, on a bank close day, the bank authorised to open in accordance with the approval is staffed only by persons who have freely elected to work on that day.(2) (Repealed)(3) This section has effect despite any other law.(4) The condition imposed by this section cannot be varied by the Secretary under this Part.

 14G Application for approval to open bank on bank close day